graphql/graphql-spec/spec/Section 3 -- Type System.md

    type; no two fields may share the same name.
 3. Each field of an Interface type must not have a name which begins with the characters {"__"} (two underscores).
+4. An Interface type must be implemented by at least one Object type

 ### Interface Extensions